aridjayarecipes/cutesrecipes.web.app/content/post/2614-simple-way-to-prepare-speedy-steak-and-kidney-pie.md

 1. Get 1 beaten egg

 Add salt, pepper and Worcestershire sauce and allow to cool completely.
 Place the cooked meat mixture into a pie dish.
 Play Sound.
-"Harry had just finished telling Ron what had happened when he&#39;d left the grounds with Professor McGonagall.
-Ron had a piece of steak and kidney pie halfway to his mouth, but he&#39;d forgotten all about it.". — Description.
+"Harry had just finished telling Ron what had happened when he'd left the grounds with Professor McGonagall.
+Ron had a piece of steak and kidney pie halfway to his mouth, but he'd forgotten all about it.". — Description.

 <!--inarticleads2-->